-Our hope is that the affordable telescope reviews have helped to make your buying decision easier.
+We hope that the affordable telescope reviews have helped to make your buying decision easier.
 However, if you’re still not completely sure which option you would like to take home, it may help to recall two of our personal favorite options.

 Our top choice, the Meade Instruments 209006 Infinity 102mm AZ Refractor Telescope is a perfect choice for buyers that are looking for an optimal level of quality.